benmvp/slides/2022/connecttech/ts-react.md

 - Now with TS we have to define both the arguments as well as return value of a function
 - Here we're defining `onChange` not only to be a function
-  * But It'll also give the consumer a single parameter, a `string`
+  - But It'll also give the consumer a single parameter, a `string` (that's `newValue`)
-  * AND that function **must not** return anything
+  - AND that function **must not** return anything
-  * That's signified by the `void` type
+  - That's signified by the `void` type
 - And once again, if we decide to add a 2nd param to `onChange`
-  * Or change the types
+  - Or change the types
-  * TS will error unless we fix **all** the places
+  - TS will error unless we fix **all** the places
-- How many times have you forgotten to change a function handler in some places?
+- How many times have we forgotten to change a function handler in some places?
-  * And they usually are called as a result of user interaction
+  - And they usually are called as a result of user interaction
-  * Meaning we're much less likely to hit the error while manually testing
+  - Meaning we're much less likely to hit the error while manually testing
-  * We have to rely on great test coverage
+  - We have to rely on great test coverage
-  * And we all know how that goes...
+  - And we all know how that goes...
 - Also if you're wondering about the strange syntax for the `variant` prop...
-  * The pipe creates what is technically called a "union type"
+  - The pipe creates what is called a **union type**
-  * But we can think of it as `PropTypes.oneOf()`
+  - But we can think of it as `PropTypes.oneOf()`
   - `variant` can either be `'filled'` or `'outlined'`

 /////